sergiokoval/E.Homework.Devices/README.md

 Telemetry dashboard provides basic infrastructure to simulate and gather statistics for connected devices.
 The data access layer has been omitted in order to make application easy to run.
 Currently the data being persisted in memory on web server.
+Sure there is a lot of things to improve but for demo purposes the logic has been simplified.
+As well as project structre, e.g. javascript code kept in the same file with html.

 System provides basic Live Telemetry Statistic data presentation for monitoring and measurements view done by connected devices.